Differentiable Sparsity via $D$-Gating: Simple and Versatile Structured Penalization: Theoretical results

 \subsection{Optimization dynamics}

-Under ubiquitous (S)GD-based optimization of the $D$-Gated objective in Eq.~(\ref{eq:d_gated_obj}), we can additionally establish results characterizing the evolution of parameter balancedness, i.e., quantifying how fast the $D$-Gated objective converges to the original $L_{2,2/D}$ regularized loss.
+Under ubiquitous (S)GD-based optimization of the $D$-gated objective in Eq.~(\ref{eq:d_gated_obj}), as well as its theoretically simpler continuous-time gradient flow (GF) limit with infinitesimal learning rate $\eta$, we can additionally establish results characterizing the evolution of parameter balancedness, i.e., quantify how fast the $D$-gated objective converges to the original $L_{2,2/D}$ regularized loss.